zendesk/zendesk_api_client_php/README.md

 #### Iterator (recommended)

-The use of the correct pagination is encapsulated using the iterator pattern, which allows you to retrieve all resources in all pages, making multiple API calls, without having to worry about pagination at all:
+The use of the correct type of pagination is encapsulated using an iterator, which allows you to retrieve all resources in all pages, making multiple API calls, without having to worry about pagination at all:

 ```php
 $iterator = $client->tickets()->iterator();